 IPART Review of Regulatory & Compliance Burdens

-IPART released a Draft Report in January 2016 which contains 49 draft recommendations.
+IPART Draft Report, released in January 2016, contained 49 draft recommendations.
 Most are consistent with those sought by LGNSW and councils in their submissions.
 However, there are some of significant recommendations that will require further analysis and consultation with the sector.
 The Government has not yet published a response to IPART’s final report which was submitted to the Minister for Local Government in April.

 Review of LG Legislation